 REFLECT & PRAY

 Putting first things first.
-The Father has commissioned all of His children to share the good news and teaching of His redemptive work bringing salvation to the world
+The Father has commissioned all children of the King to share the good news and teaching of His redemptive work of bringing salvation to the world.

 Father encourage my heart to fulfill the tasks that You have given to me.

 The Father tasked His Son with a mission.
 The mission statement was outlined in a messianic prophecy (Isaiah 61:1-2a).
 In Luke 4, the Lord Jesus Christ visits Nazareth and goes to worship in the local synagogue on the Sabbath.
-In New Testament times, part of the worship service, was reading from Old Testament scrolls and commenting upon what was read.
+In New Testament times, a segment of the synagogue worship service included readings from Old Testament scrolls and commenting upon what was read.
 Commenting upon the Scriptures had become a Jewish tradition called targuming.
-This particular day the scroll of Isaiah is handed to the Lord Jesus Christ.
+On this particular day, the scroll of Isaiah is handed to the Lord Jesus Christ.
 He read it aloud.

 Just before His ascension, the Lord Jesus Christ shared with His disciples what was most important to Him.
 In much the same way as Paul, they were His last words.

 18 Jesus came and told his disciples, I have been given all authority in heaven and on earth.

 19 Therefore, go and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit.

 20 Teach these new disciples to obey all the commands I have given you.
 And be sure of this: I am with you always, even to the end of the age.